-In the end, it was something I bumbled my way through for another 10 years.
-10 long years of not feeling enough, of constantly judging myself and feeling like a failure.
+In the end, it was something I stumbled my way through for another 10 years.
+10 long years of not feeling good enough, of constantly judging myself, and feeling like a failure.

 Ultimately that’s the journey I had to go on.

-If I’m really honest with myself, there was a lot of unnecessary misery, heartache and frustration.
+But if I’m really honest with myself, there was a lot of unnecessary misery, heartache, and frustration.